casbin/casbin/README.md

 ## Get started

-1. Customize the casbin config file ``casbin.conf`` to your need.
+1. Customize the Casbin config file ``casbin.conf`` to your need.
 Its default content is:

 ```ini
 [default]